flutter/website/src/content/ui/interactivity/focus.md

 its `onKeyEvent` handler, then its parent focus node is given the event.
 If the parent doesn't handle it, it goes to its parent, and so on, until it reaches the root of the focus tree.
-If the event reaches the root of the focus tree without being handled, then it is returned to the platform to give to the next native control in the app
+If the event reaches the root of the focus tree without being handled, then it's returned to the platform.
-(in case the Flutter UI is part of a larger native app UI).
+This allows the platform to give the event to the next native control in the app in case the Flutter UI belongs to larger native app UI.
-Events that are handled are not propagated to other Flutter widgets, and they are also not propagated to native widgets.
+Handled events don't get propagated to other Flutter widgets or native widgets.

-Here's an example of a `Focus` widget that absorbs every key that its subtree doesn't handle, without being able to be the primary focus:
+Consider the following example.
+This `Focus` widget absorbs every key that its subtree doesn't handle, without being able to be the primary focus:

 <?code-excerpt "ui/advanced/focus/lib/samples.dart (absorb-keys)"?>